Can’t Afford A Patek? Here’s 5 Patek Philippe Nautilus Alternatives [2022 Update]

 James Elliott7 December 2020 | 5 min read

 Since the 1970’s, no designs have been more influential in the watch industry than those of Gerald Genta.
 The legendary watch designer has managed to make steel sports watches more desirable than golden dress watches creating a seismic shift through the entire watch world.

 The segment of geometric steel sports watches with integrated bracelets is packed to the brim with every watchmaker trying to create their version of the recipe to have a slice of the pie.
 None is tastier though than the watch that stands at the very top of the mountain, and made by the head chef himself, the Patek Philippe Nautilus.

 The Nautilus has, however, not only become an inspiration to many watch brands but also an aspiration for many watch nerds.
 Unfortunately, getting a Nautilus on your wrist has become exceedingly difficult.
-Not only is the price point an issue, but availability is severely limited.
+Not only is the price point an issue (in 2022, a Nautilus will set you back $120,000 minimum), but availability is severely limited.
 The Nautilus has become just as difficult to buy at an authorised dealer as the Rolex Daytona.

 - Hublot Classic Fusion Titanium

 - Bulgari Octo Roma

 - Girard-Perregaux Laureato

 We start off by taking a look at the Hublot Classic Fusion.
 Whilst this watch may not directly model itself against the Nautilus, it does share many qualities namely in its sporty style and face design.

 Despite not being octagonal in its construction, the blend of the case layers gives this watch a look of many lines, with the oval dial itself sitting on top.
 The dial also closely resembles that of the Nautilus, with the simple blue face matching baton hands, hour markers and a simple date window.